openboxsoftware/GraduateRecruitment/README.md

 ## Open Box Software - Graduate Recruitment

-Graduate Recruitment is a Console Application that loads CSV files containing data that allows us to track the stock in our Open Box Software bar fridge.
-We need you to help us with the code for it!
+Our Open Box Software drinks fridge is running low and we need your help to restock it.
+Graduate Recruitment is a Console Application that loads CSV files containing data that allows us to track the stock in our drinks fridge.
+Help us to restock our drinks - using code -and you can win up to R10 000 in cash and 1 of 12 spots in our 2023 Graduate Programme!

 ## How do I get set up?